HypeCheck

 What It Doesn't Do

-Not proven to build muscle in healthy, well-nourished adults based on the studies provided.
-No evidence from these papers that it boosts athletic performance or speeds recovery in fit individuals.
-The cortisol-lowering effect was modest and seen only in a tiny 11-person study during fasting — don't expect it to be a stress-buster.
-Animal and fish studies cannot be used to make claims about human muscle growth.
+Not proven to build muscle in healthy, well-nourished adults based on the provided studies.
+No evidence from these papers that it boosts athletic performance or speeds recovery in trained athletes.
+The cortisol-lowering effect was only seen during a 24-hour fast — don't expect it to work as a general stress reducer.
+Animal and fish studies don't confirm human benefits.

 Evidence-Based Benefits